 - The quick-access full data file – Your data set is available for download normally within a day of your request.
 With this request, you receive the complete UDS, Neuropathology, and APOE/genetic data sets from the latest quarterly data archive.
 Using this approach, you receive your data set more quickly (shortly after submitting your request and accepting the NACC data use agreement), but it will likely require more effort from you afterward in understanding the data elements.

 To submit a data request, please provide the information requested below, and then click submit.
 You will be contacted by a NACC staff member within three business days.
 At that point, you will be asked to confirm your request and sign the NACC data use agreement.
-Note that investigator name, institution, email address, title, abstract, and key words will be displayed in the list of Ongoing and Completed Projects on the NACC website.
+Note that investigator name, institution, email address, title, abstract, and key words will be displayed in the list of Ongoing and Completed Proposals on the NACC website.